 This company was a downstream refining company that has been in the business for a number of decades and needed to improve the execution of its portfolio of ongoing projects.
 In addition, risk identification outpaced risk mitigation in the portfolio which needed to be addressed.

-The team was able to set a target of reducing project cycle times by 15% without impacting safety, quality or cost.
+The team was able to set a target of reducing project cycle times by 15 percent without impacting safety, quality or cost.
 In the assessment, a joint team identified five focus areas and a number of key actions that were implemented within the client organisation.

 The first focus area addressed the visibility and communications relating to the project portfolio.
 The team decided to enhance the monthly reports by disseminating these further in the organisation.
 Additional segmentation in the portfolio allowed identification of high-priority projects to ensure priority in their execution.
 Projects at risk were also identified and stored in a register.
 The second area targeted maintaining continuity in project execution, while decisions were made within the client’s value assurance framework.
 The measures taken were to release full funding for engineering activities in the scoping and front-end design of projects, as well as allowing critical path engineering to progress in detailed design prior to achieving full approval.
 The third area developed integrated schedules linking engineering activities to execution deliverables, to allow for simpler decision impact analysis.
 In addition, all project managers received formal project controls training to increase the capability in this area.
 In the fourth focus area, processes were simplified using LEAN methodologies such as value stream mapping to achieve fit-for-purpose processes.
 This effort led to the consolidation of certain engineering and risk reviews, and an overall reduction in process complexity.
 As a result, the fifth focus area clarified the role of Project Managers in guiding the contractor organisation.

-A year on from implementing these changes, the project cycle times have improved by 25% and remained sustainable.
+A year on from implementing these changes, the project cycle times have improved by 25 percent and remained sustainable.